8 Best Outdoor BBQ Grill Brands of 2024

 Charcoal grills have been around since man first tried to flip a burger.
 So many people love them because they impart a chargrilled flavor to anything they cook.

-They require a lot of work to get started and are difficult to maintain temperature throughout your cooking, so they are not always a beginner's grill.
+They require a lot of work to start and are difficult to maintain temperature throughout your cooking, so they are not always a beginner's grill.

 Pros and Cons of Charcoal Grills